fajao/fajao.github.io/_posts/2024-07-11-Phishing_URL_Detection_with_ML.md

 dataset.dropna()
 ```

-This process was already applied to our `final_raw_data.csv` file, so we still retaining 1,298,000 URLs.
+This process was already applied to our `final_raw_data.csv` file, so we still retain the 1298000 URLs.

 ### Whois Verification - Stage 2 & 3

-After preprocessing our data, we checked which URLs are reachable via whois.
-This is one of the most important steps because of the features we were able to extract from it: domain registration and expiration date.
+After preprocessing our data, we checked which URLs are **reachable via whois**.
+This is one of the most important steps because of the features we were able to extract from it: **domain registration** and **expiration date**.

 Malicious URLs typically have shorter registration and expiration periods.
 Therefore, if a domain is recent with an expiration date within two years, the probability of it being malicious is high.

 > Although many phishing/malicious campaigns use newly creates domains, an old domain is not necessarily safe.
 An attacker can take ownership of an expired domain and use it for malicious activities!
 {: .prompt-warning }

-To expedite the project, we divided the data into two datasets: malicious and benign, and performed Whois verification on **10,000** URLs from each.
+To expedite the project, we divided the data into two datasets: malicious and benign, and performed Whois verification on **10000** URLs from each.

 ```python
 # Import libraries